GavinHuttley/tib/_sources/python/numpy.rst.txt

 Integer indexing
 ^^^^^^^^^^^^^^^^

 This involves as many series of integers as there are dimensions to the array (e.g. 2 in the case of ``m``).

-Let's build start first from a single index.
-We select row 0, column 1.
+Before we start using actual integer series, I'll start by using conventional indexing to get the value of a single item.
+Specifically, I select row ``1``, column ``1``.

 .. jupyter-execute::
     :linenos:

-    row_index = 0
+    row_index = 1
     col_index = 1
     m[row_index, col_index]